kartheekyakkala/lang-chain-usecases/README.md

 # lang-chain-usecases

+This project uses the following resources:

+- [Bhagavad Gita As It Is](https://ebooks.. foriskcondesiretree.com/pdf/00_-_Srila_Prabhupada/Bhagavad_Gita/Bhagavad_Gita_As_It_Is.pdf) by A.C.
+Bhaktivedanta Swami Prabhupada, ISKCON.

 how to run the code:
   1. pip install -r requirements.txt
   1. add your openapi key to env file and run "streamlit run main.py"